Rainyan/sourcemod-nt-deadtools/README.md

 # sourcemod-nt-deadtools
 SourceMod base plugin for controlling Neotokyo players' death status.
 Adds the ability to bring "dead"/downed players back to life.

-This plugin encapsulates the respawn code, and aims to provide a clean API for calling these methods from other plugins in a modular fashion.
+This plugin encapsulates the respawn code, and aims to provide a clean API for calling these methods from other plugins in a modular fashion, for easier creation of custom game modes.

 ## Outline